ctnava/rxtechnotes/law/hipaa.md

 > ✅ Penalties are based on **harm caused**, **intent**, and **effort to correct** the violation.

 #### 🚨 Special Situations

+`HIPAA allows the sharing of PHI under emergency situations such as natural disasters where people may be evacuated and require healthcare.`

 - **Emergencies & Disasters**: PHI may be shared for care coordination, family notification, and to reduce risk, but must still follow the “minimum necessary” standard.
 Privacy notices must be delivered as soon as practical.
 - **Incidental Disclosures**: Not a violation if reasonable safeguards are in place (e.g., overheard info at a pharmacy counter with barriers).